PySimpleSQL/pysimplesql/README.md

 ## Automatic Requerying

 ## Record Navigation
-PySimpleSQL includes a convenience function for adding record navigation buttons to your project.
+**pysimplesql** includes a convenience function for adding record navigation buttons to your project.
 For lower level control or a custom look, you may want to learn how to do this on your own.
 Lets start with the convenience function and work backwards from there to see how you can implement your own record navigation controls.

-The convenience function PySimpleSQL.actions() is a swiss army knife when it comes to generating PySimpleGUI™ layout code for your record navigation controls.
+The convenience function **pysimplesql**.actions() is a swiss army knife when it comes to generating PySimpleGUI™ layout code for your record navigation controls.
 With it, you can add First, Previous, Next and Last record navigation buttons, a search box, edit protection modes, and record actions such as Insert, Save and Delete (Or any combination of these items).
-Under the hood, the actions() convenience function uses the Event Mapping features of PySimpleSQL, and your own code can do this too!
+Under the hood, the actions() convenience function uses the Event Mapping features of **pysimplesql**, and your own code can do this too!
-See the code below on example usage of the PySimpleSQL.actions() convenience function
+See the code below on example usage of the **pysimplesql**.actions() convenience function

 ```python
 #!/usr/bin/python3